-The stretch of South Pacific Costa Rica coastline from Dominical to Ojochal, known as the Costa Ballena, is swiftly becoming one of the hottest destinations in Costa Rica.
+The stretch of the South Pacific Costa Rica coastline from Dominical to Ojochal, known as the Costa Ballena, is swiftly becoming one of the hottest destinations in Costa Rica.
 The South Pacific Coast is a remote area with pristine beaches, diverse wildlife, and untouched rainforest.
 If you want an untouched beach experience without all the stress of a busy tourist destination, the South Pacific might be just what you’re looking for.

 The area has only a few hotel options because of laws restricting coastline development in an effort to protect the natural environment.
 The South Pacific Coast has managed to remain an off the beaten path destination.
 The region offers a quiet solitude in an untouched tropical location.

 Marino Ballena National Park protects 270 acres of land and 13,300 acres of ocean – primarily to protect a coral reef and the migrating whales that gather offshore from December to April.
 One of the biggest draws has to be watching humpback whales that frequent the coast, often getting close enough to boats to be touched!
 Be sure to visit Ballena Beach, located in the heart of Marino Ballena National Park.
 Arco Beach is located directly next to Ballena Beach, but is only accessible at low tide.
 Walk along this seemingly endless sand beach without passing another human being.
 Ballena Beach requires an access fee.